 Homemade Elderberry Syrup

 I’m trying to find ways to treat ailments naturally and without the use of vaccines.
 Rather than waiting to medicate until the flu virus has overrun my body, I am treating the virus naturally when the symptoms first begin.
-I am a believer in natural medicine and the use essential oils in medicine.
+I am a believer in natural medicine and the use of essential oils in medicine.
 I have found that elderberry syrup is a must-have for boosting my immune system and fighting off the flu.

 - antioxidant, diaphoretic, diuretic, laxative, immune-boosting, anti-inflammatory